nkarl/nkarl.github.io/src/content/blog/Hello World!.md

 I have wanted to start a blog for a while, but kept delaying for many reasons.

-One is that I have been writing in private for years using Markdown with custom HTML and CSS embedded in.
+One is that I have been writing in private for years using Markdown with custom embedded HTML and CSS.
 I am so used to this style that it feels really restricted using anything else.
-I needed a blog template that is easy to spin up and deploy via GitHub Actions.
-I was looking at Svelte but it seemed a bloated at a glance, which is quite a funny thing to say because Svelte is supposed to address the bloat problem of React.
-Anyways I eventually found Astro.
+I need a blog template which supports those features and is easy to spin up and deploy with GitHub Actions.
+I was looking at Svelte but it seemed a bloated at a glance, which is quite a funny thing to say because Svelte *does* address the bloatness of React.

 Now, there is nothing wrong with Svelte.
-It is a great framework, actually.
-It is just that my use case is very narrow: a blog with static content.
-Svelte excels at building full-fledge web applications.
-It is overkill for my purpose.
-Astro on the other hand is a *static site generator*, which is perfect for me.
+It is a great framework actually.
+Svelte excels at building full-fledge web applications, but it is overkill for my purpose.
+My use case is very narrow: a simple blog.
+One day I stumbled upon Astro.
+It is a static site generator, which is the perfect tool for the job.

-Anyways, now that I have a blog again, I will publish consistently.
+Now that I have a blog again, I will publish consistently.

 Looking forward to all ahead!

-Finally, as a token of celebration, here is a `Hello World!` in PureScript. 😀
+As token of celebration, here is a `Hello World!` in PureScript. 😀

 ```haskell
 import Prelude